-If the rear wiper control is off, the rear wiper will automatically operate continuously when the vehicle is in R (Reverse) and the front windshield wiper is performing low or high speed wipes.
-If the rear wiper control is off, the vehicle is in R (Reverse), and the front windshield wiper is performing interval wipes, then the rear wiper automatically performs interval wipes.
+If the rear wiper control is off, the rear wiper will automatically operate continuously when the shift lever is in R (Reverse), and the front windshield wiper is performing low or high speed wipes.
+If the rear wiper control is off, the shift lever is in R (Reverse), and the front windshield wiper is performing interval wipes, then the rear wiper automatically performs interval wipes.

 This feature can be turned on or off.
-See Vehicle Personalization ⇒ 138.
+See Vehicle Personalization \Rightarrow 150.

-The windshield washer reservoir is used for the windshield and the rear window.
-Check the fluid level in the reservoir if either washer is not working.
-See Washer Fluid ⇒ 264.
+The windshield washer reservoir is used for the windshield and rear window.
+Check the fluid level if either washer is not working.
+See Washer Fluid \Rightarrow 261.